Who we are

 In 2008, the Phorms Campus Berlin Süd opened in Berlin-Zehlendorf and is state-approved, too.

-The Phorms Campus Hamburg opened its doors in 2008 and in the school year 2019/2020, the Abitur was officially accepted for the first time.
+The Phorms Campus Hamburg opened its doors in 2008 and successfully held the so-called Externenabitur in the school year 2019/2020 for the first time.

 The Josef-Schwarz-Schule is the newest member of the Phorms’ network, accepting its first students in 2012.
 In 2020, a second location of the Josef-Schwarz-School was opened in Heilbronn with a reception and primary school.